-Durable – 3 tab 25 year or Dimensional 30 Year Roofing systems (Ask team to add info)
+Durable – 3 tabs 25 years or Dimensional 30 Year Roofing systems

-Expert Tip – Metal roofs are considered impact resistant and will save you money with your
+Expert Tip – Metal roofs are considered impact resistant and will save you money on your

 Durable – Resistant to tears and punctures

 Low Slope System – Modified Bitumen Combines hot asphalt with plastic and rubber additives.